Vaibhav5860/rural-classroom-connect/README.md

 - Create a MongoDB Atlas cluster and a database user with `readWrite` privileges on your database.
 - Add your current machine IP (or CI IPs) to the Network Access whitelist in Atlas.
 - Set the connection string in `backend/.env` as `MONGO_URI` (a sample is in `backend/.env.example`).
+- When deploying frontend to Vercel, set `VITE_API_BASE` to your deployed backend URL (e.g., `https://my-backend.up.railway.app`).
+- In your backend host (Railway), set `CORS_ORIGIN` to your frontend URL (or leave unset to allow all origins during testing).

 Important security notes: